Axio-Lab/verxio-beta/README.md

 ## Overview

-Verxio's loyalty-native checkout experience with comprehensive loyalty program management, voucher systems, and reward distribution built on top of **[Verxio Protocol](https://github.com/verxioprotocol/verxio)** - an open-source, permissionless loyalty infrastructure  powered by [Metaplex Core NFTs](https://developers.metaplex.com/core) .
+Verxio's loyalty-native checkout experience with comprehensive loyalty program management, voucher systems, and reward distribution built on top of **[Verxio Protocol](https://github.com/Axio-Lab/verxioprotocol)** - an open-source, permissionless loyalty infrastructure  powered by [Metaplex Core NFTs](https://developers.metaplex.com/core).

 Verxio transforms real-world commerce by turning loyalty passes and vouchers into **Metaplex Core NFTs** that function as **autonomous wallets**.
 Unlike traditional loyalty programs, Verxio's loyalty assets can hold tokens, sign transactions, and make payments directly at checkout - enabling true prepaid loyalty cards that grow your business's cashflow.

 ### What is Verxio Protocol?

-**Verxio Protocol** is the first open-source permissionless onchain loyalty infrastructure that brings programmable loyalty to Web3 through **dynamic metadata programming** for real-world commerce.
+**Verxio Protocol** is the first open-source permissionless on-chain loyalty infrastructure that brings programmable loyalty to Web3 through **dynamic metadata programming** for real-world commerce.

 Built on top of Metaplex Core, Verxio provides: